 How to Create a Press Kit

-A main struggle with startups is that they are unable to create an effective press kit even if they have the required information.
-For this reason, our services also focus on designing effective press kits because our PR experts have created hundreds of press kits for various startups and companies and have learnt what works and what doesn’t.
+One of the main struggles with startups is that they are unable to create effective press kits even if they have the required information.
+For this reason, our services also focus on designing press kits because our PR experts have created hundreds of them for various startups and companies and have learnt what works and what doesn’t.

 Would you like Pressfarm to help your company come up with a press kit?
-Check out our packages and pricing to get a full kit set up.
+Check out our packages and pricing to get your done.

 In this guide, we will look at:

 - Press kit templates